Convince Your Boss

 STEP 1 — Be Prepared

-- Review the full IRCE 2018 agenda (coming soon!) with nearly 200 sessions and map out your customized conference agenda.
+- Review the full IRCE 2018 agenda with 130+ sessions and map out your customized conference agenda.
 IRCE offer tracks across a variety of topics and markets; choose a mix of sessions that benefit you personally and that can expand your whole team’s expertise.

-- We’re preparing a persuasive letter for you to download and provide to your boss.
+- Download this persuasive letter and provide to your boss.
 Include a few of the sessions you’d like to attend in the letter, and name-drop some speakers.

 - Ready your argument that attending IRCE will make you a bigger asset to your company.